immutant/immutant-transit/README.md

 ## Usage

-immutant-transit transitively brings in `com.cognitect/transit-clj` 0.8.255, and may not work with any other version.
+immutant-transit transitively brings in `com.cognitect/transit-clj` 0.8.259, and may not work with any older version.

 This won't work with Immutant 2.0.0-alpha1 - you'll need to run an